MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 The expert needs:

--   A PC running Windows 10 with the latest version of [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software).
+-   A PC running Windows 10 with the latest version of [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software) or a mobile device running Microsoft Teams Mobile.
 The expert uses Teams to communicate with the Remote Assist user on HoloLens.
 Teams may be available [as a free download](https://teams.microsoft.com/downloads).

 -   A free [!include[cc-microsoft](../includes/cc-microsoft.md)] account.
 The expert might already have a [!include[cc-microsoft](../includes/cc-microsoft.md)] account if they signed up for the [!include[cc-microsoft](../includes/cc-microsoft.md)] App Store, Skype, Xbox, Hotmail, or